esarell/MscQuantumTech/README.md

 How to run.

 Run the QCNN_run.py file
-Adjust the filename ect to make it work for you?
+Adjust the filename on line 46 of QCNN_run.py

 Set up make sure you have three folders set up, Models, Results and Data to collect the information